henrikenblom/SIDPod/README.md

 error: _The operation can’t be completed because an unexpected error occurred (error code 100093)._
 If this is the case, fire up the 'ol terminal and do:

-`cp cmake-build-debug/SIDPod.uf2 /Volumes/RPI-RP2` for Raspberry Pi Pico
+`cp cmake-build-debug/SIDPod.uf2 /Volumes/RPI-RP2`

-...or...
+#### Prebuilt binaries

+To get a jump start you can also grab the [prebuilt binaries](https://github.com/henrikenblom/SIDPod/releases/latest).
-`cp cmake-build-debug/SIDPod.uf2 /Volumes/RPI-RP2` for Solder Party RP2040 Stamp
+There are two versions, one for the Solder Party RP2040 Stamp and one for the Raspberry Pi Pico.

 ### Hardware